New model structures for Algebraic Quantum Field Theory

-In \cite{benini_operads_2021, bruinsma_algebraic_2019}, the algebraic structure of an AQFT is encoded via a naturally defined operad, and so it is reasonable to define the homotopy theory of AQFTs as a canonical model structure on operadic algebras \cite{white_bousfield_2018}.
-However, such approach is not well suited to introduce further axioms on AQFTs which are not structural.
+In \cite{benini_operads_2021, bruinsma_algebraic_2019}, the algebraic structure of an AQFT is encoded via a naturally defined operad, and so it is reasonable to study the homotopy theory of AQFTs using a canonical model structure on operadic algebras \cite{white_bousfield_2018} (see Theorem \ref{thm_ProjectiveModelOnPlainAQFTs} and the previous discussion).
+However, this approach is not well suited to introduce further axioms on AQFTs which are not structural.
 For instance, it does not take into account dynamic axioms or local-to-global principles properly.
-The present work exploits the operadic description of AQFTs one step further to find more advanced homotopy theories in the form of Quillen model structures which fix these problems.
+The present work exploits the operadic description of AQFTs one step further to find new model structures which fix these problems to study more advanced homotopy theories.

 Let us highlight the main results achieved in this work and their motivation.